Tommy Togiai

-Tommy Togiai (TONG-EE-eye; born September 19, 1999) is an American football defensive tackle for the Cleveland Browns of the National Football League (NFL).
-He played college football at Ohio State.
+Tommy Togiai (TONG-EE-eye; born September 19, 1999) is an American professional football defensive tackle for the Houston Texans of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.

-Early years
+Early life

-Togiai attended Highland High School in Pocatello, Idaho.
+Togiai is of Samoan descent.
+He attended Highland High School in Pocatello, Idaho.
 As a senior, he was the Idaho Gatorade Football Player of the Year after recording 93 tackles, 11 sacks and an interception.
 Togiai played in the 2018 U. S. Army All-American Bowl.
 He committed to Ohio State University to play college football.

 College career

 As a true freshman at Ohio State in 2018, Togiai played in 12 games and had 10 tackles.
 As a sophomore he had 16 tackles in 14 games.
 As a junior he had 23 tackles and three sacks.
 He was forced to miss the 2021 College Football Playoff National Championship due to COVID-19 protocols.

 Professional career

+Cleveland Browns (first stint)

-Togiai was selected by the Cleveland Browns with the 132nd overall pick in the 2021 NFL Draft.
+Togiai was selected by the Cleveland Browns in the fourth round with the 132nd overall pick in the 2021 NFL draft.

 On May 21, 2021, Togiai signed his four-year rookie contract with Cleveland.

+Togiai was released by the Browns on August 29, 2023.